-At the initial placement testing session, students will be permitted to choose between two math placement exams: the algebra-readiness exam (Test A) and the calculus-readiness exam (Test B).
+At the initial placement testing session, students will be permitted to choose between two math placement exams: the Basic Algebra (Test A) exam and the Calculus Readiness (Test B) exam.
 It is recommended that students enroll in the highest level math class for which they qualify (and is appropriate for their majors).
 More information of the material covered in each test can be found on our Math Placement Prep page.
-Each exam is 30 minutes long and is designed to assess the student’s current skill level in the indicated areas.
+Each exam is 45 minutes long and is designed to assess the student’s current skill level in the indicated areas.
 The exams are computer-based and calculators are not permitted.

 Due to the wide variability in levels at which remedial mathematics courses are taught at various institutions, students transferring in mathematics courses which appear to be equivalent to courses at La Verne must still take a mathematics placement exam to determine their mathematical aptitude and the correct level of course into which they should be placed.
 For effective placement, students should enroll in a math course in the semester immediately following the test.

 Math placement scores are valid for one year only.
 A student may retake a placement test one time if they do not feel the first test was an accurate reflection of their abilities, but there must be a minimum of three weeks between tests (to allow time for studying) and no retests will be permitted after the start of the semester.